Learn About Exploring

 Health and Safety

-A youth's Health and Safety, is always an important part of the scouting program, the BSA has implemented a comprehensive program to protect youth.
-The beginning of every scout handbook is a pull-out pamphlet that the parents and scouts should review.
+A youth's Health and Safety is always an important part of the scouting program, the BSA has implemented a comprehensive program to protect youth.
 Every registered leader receives a background check and is required to take and renew Youth Protection Training.

 For details on No One on One Contact and Two Deep Leadership review the BSA's Youth Protection at this link.